|site search by freefind|

-Do not ever brew essiac tea for pets more than two weeks ahead, as it may spoil and the tea may not work as effectively.
+Do not ever brew essiac tea for pets more than two to three weeks ahead, as it may spoil and the tea may not work as effectively.

 Steps 1 and 2 will vary depending on how much tea you wish to brew at once.
-Decide whether you need to make 1 Quart of Essiac Tea or 1 Pint (click here if you're not sure how much tea you'll need to last 1-2 weeks).
+Decide whether you need to make 1 Quart of Essiac Tea or 1 Pint (if your animal is 36-84 lb. you should make a quart, and if your animal is 35 lb. or less you should make a pint).
 Steps 3 thru 5 of these instructions are the same regardless of your size brew.

 1. Bring 33 oz. of spring water to a boil and reduce to a simmer.